aikatz/sketch-city/docs/labs/lab1.md

 ### Objective
 In this introductory lab, we learned how to use the various functionalities of the Arduino Uno and the Arduino IDE.
 Our team constructed a simple functional Arduino program using multiple external components and the Arduino Uno.
-Once we mastered this basic understanding, we put together our robot and had it perform a simple autonomous task like turning in nearly 90-degree angles and as an extra credit, following a black-taped line using a Line Follower Sensor.
+Once we mastered this basic understanding, we put together our robot and had it perform a simple autonomous task like turning in nearly 90-degree angles and as an extra feature, following a black-taped line using a Line Follower Sensor.

 ### Materials